rlanciloti/cpre558-final-project/README.md

 Provided in this repo is a conda-environment.yml file.
 This can be used to spin up a conda environment that has all of the neccessary dependencies to run the project.
 If conda is installed, simply run `conda env create -f conda-environment.yml` and it will create the environment.
 Next, run `conda activate cpre558-final-proj` and this will set conda to use the newly created virtual environment.
 To leave this virtual environment. run `conda deactivate`.
 As long as the virtual enviornment hasn't been removed and installed successfully, it can be used by running the `conda activate cpre558-final-proj` command when it's not active.
 To delete this enviroment, run `conda remove --name cpre558-final-proj --all`.

-Conversly, if conda is not installed, running `pip install requirements.txt`.
+Conversly, if conda is not installed, run `pip install requirements.txt` to install necessary python packages.

 ## Flake8